 Meet the world's most connected motorcycle experience.
 With cellular telematics connectivity powered by Panasonic®, you can connect remotely through your smart phone using the latest version of the Harley-Davidson App.
 Check bike vitals like battery charge status, see its location on a map, and get security alerts if it's been bumped, tampered with or moved.**

 **The H-D Connect Service will not be available in all markets.
-Market availability will be announced in August 2019.

 Can I ride the LiveWire™ motorcycle in the rain?

 The LiveWire™ motorcycle may be ridden in any weather condition.